Silv3rHorn/GCP-IR-Notes/_sources/index.md

 # Welcome

-This is a small Jupyter Book to document some of the Google Cloud Platform (GCP) Incident Response (IR) research I had done over the past 1.5 years while working in a "GCP-shop" company.
+This is a small Jupyter Book to document some of the Google Cloud Platform (GCP) Incident Response (IR) research I had done over the past 1.5 years.

 This documentation is **NOT** meant to be a complete guide to performing IR for GCP, and only includes material that I had **NOT** come across in the courses that I have attended.